-The CC5X files can be deleted without any un-installation procedure.
+The same installation program can be used to un-install the compiler.
+Alternatively can the CC5X files be deleted without any un-installation procedure.

 Support for long file names

 CC5X (WIN32 editions) supports long file names.
 It is also possible to use spaces in file names and include directory names.
 Equivalent include directory option formats: